lewagon/dotfiles/05-Rails/01-Rails-intro/01-Stupid-coaching/README.md

 ## Warning

 :warning: **Never do `sudo gem install rails` even if the terminal tells you so!** :warning:
-> Open a ticket if it’s the case
+> Open a ticket if it happens

 This is the proper way to install rails: